-Membership of ALIA is open to professionals, non-professionals and individuals and organisations alike.
+Membership of ALIA is open to everyone: library and information professionals, professionals from other disciplines, people working in the sector, people who share our values, libraries, library suppliers and other stakeholders.
 We welcome anyone with an interest in libraries and information management.

-- To promote the free flow of information and ideas in the interest of all Australians and a thriving culture, economy and democracy;
+- To promote the free flow of information and ideas in the interest of all Australians and a thriving culture, economy, environment and democracy;

 - To promote and improve the services provided by all kinds of library and information agencies;

 - To ensure the high standard of personnel engaged in information provision and foster their professional interests and aspirations;